ComNets-Bremen/ResourSim/README.md

 Resourcesim is a tool to run the collected data traces in the [OMNeT++ simulator](http://omnetpp.org/) and analyze the probability of collisions for background tasks using a specific pattern.
+Additionally, it tries to match the battery behaviour of the real phone using simple statistical methods.

 Changelog